emm-jay-ahh/terminal_t1a3/README.md

 ![Network Settings Menu](https://github.com/emm-jay-ahh/terminal_t1a3/blob/main/app_images/matthew-rooney-T1A3-net_settings_menu.jpg)

-This is a submenu to the Main Menu and provides two options to the user.
+A submenu to the Main Menu and provides two options to the user.

 #### Show All